memtt/malt/src/doc/file-format.md

 		stats: [                            /* List of stacks with data */
 			{
 				stack : ['0xa','0xb'],      /* Stacks with 0xb called by 0xa */
-				infos : {}
+				stackId : "0xaaa",          /* Id to identify the stack for use with traces. */ infos : {}
 			},
 			....